eico6/Light-Game-Prototype/README.txt

 - The prototype "Light" is a short shooter/platformer game, with the intention of representing an idea for further development.

 Programmers
-- Eivind H. Naasen
+- Eivind Hobrad Naasen
-- Lars Joar Bjørkeland.
+- Lars Joar Bjørkeland

 Artists
 - Fritjof Jackwitz Berger